cloudfour/SimpleSlideView/README.md

 # be used.
 scrollToContainerTop: true

+# If 'true', the height of the viewport will never
+# lower.
+If 'null', the value will be based on whether
+# or not resizeHeight and scrollOnStart are both truthy.
+# This is useful for avoiding odd animation in browsers
+# that resize the viewport as they scroll, such as
+# iOS Safari.
+maintainViewportHeight: null

 # The event that the magic data-attribute events will
 # be bound to.
 If 'false', no events will be bound.
 dataAttrEvent: 'click'